Suppression of mid-circuit measurement crosstalk errors with micromotion: Crosstalk characterization

 The results from the bright state depumping experiments are shown in Fig.~\ref{fig:H0Data}.
-Fig.~\ref{fig:H0Data}a shows the depumped population versus measurement beam time for an ion in the gate zone 2 right position with zero and $5.0$ $\mu$m of displacement from the RF null, along with fits to the exponential decay model in Eq.~\ref{eq:depump_rate}.
+Fig.~\ref{fig:H0Data}a shows the depumped population versus measurement time for an ion in the gate zone 2 right position with zero and $5.0$ $\mu$m of displacement from the RF null, along with fits to the exponential decay model in Eq.~\ref{eq:depump_rate}.
 As can be seen, the induced micromotion from the displacement significantly suppresses the depumping.
 Fig.~\ref{fig:H0Data}b shows the depumping rate for each ion position versus displacement from the RF null normalized to the depumping rates at zero displacement (values given in the figure caption).
+The depumping rates at zero displacement span from $1.0(1)$ ms to $18(1)$ ms. We found that this variation of scattered light was explained by steep fringes in the scattered light pattern that were strongly dependent on the particular beam alignment.
+The precise amplitude and location of the fringes were typically not stable on the multi-day time scale due to drifts in beam alignment.
 The model shown with the data is based on Eq.~\ref{eq:scat} and includes no free parameters.
-The significant departure of the zone 1 left position data from the model is consistent with the presence of scattered light propagating in a direction with an orthogonal component to the ion's micromotion, which limits the maximal suppression achieved.
+The significant departure of the zone 1 left position data from the model is consistent with the presence of scattered light at that position propagating in a direction with an orthogonal component to the ion's micromotion, which limits the maximal suppression achieved.
 Nevertheless, in all cases, greater than 10$\times$ suppression in the depuming rate is achieved, demonstrating the effectiveness of the technique.